Jackson Guitars Review: Soloist, Kelly, Dinky, King V & Rhoads

 Of course if you are looking at the USA Select series you probably don’t need any advice.
 Excepting the Custom Shop models, these are the best of the best in the Jackson lineup.
 If you are considering one of these guitars you have likely been around the block a time or two and know exactly what you are looking for.

 No matter where you stand as a guitar player there is a Jackson series and model for you.
-Jackson has a heavy metal legacy behind them like no other guitar brand.
+Jackson is one of the best guitar brands for metal, with a legacy behind them like no other guitar company.
 Whatever metal subgenre you are into, you know Jackson will get the job done.

 Jackson Guitar Poll